 In the spirit of cross-platform journalism, I have also been developing my presenting skills in front of the camera …

-Oh, and I’m occasionally let loose with a microphone at enthusiast event Audi Driver International and the Audi Driver Magazine annual awards dinner.
+Oh, and I was let loose a few times with a microphone at enthusiast event Audi Driver International and the Audi Driver Magazine annual awards dinner.

 I get to drive in some interesting vehicles

 It may also help to know that I speak fluent German and spend a lot of my time translating and editing press material for corporate clients under my White Pine Communications business.
 This has provided me with excellent insights into a wide range of innovations and developments in this fast-moving industry.

 - Press releases, web articles and speeches for OSK GmbH (Mercedes-Benz, Harman, ZF)

 - Books and magazines for Delius Klasing Verlag (Porsche, Bugatti, Opel)

 - Corporate publications for Reil Media GmbH (Audi, Volkswagen)

 - Publicity material for other tier 1 suppliers (GKN, Kiekert, Knorr Bremse, Outokumpu, Johnson Controls)